Master of Science in Engineering Project Management

 - Acquired a comprehensive understanding of the whole process of project management;

 - Understood the establishment of project management methodologies.

 The program learning outcomes of the MSEPM program are aligned with those of the Project Management Institute (PMI), Global Accreditation Center (GAC), and with level nine descriptors of the QF Emirates.
 Students who successfully complete this program will be able to:

-- Select and employ the full range of project management tools and techniques to best satisfy industry and agency stakeholder requirements;
+PLO 2: Utilize the full range of project management tools and techniques to satisfy industry and stakeholders’ requirements best.;

 Enrollment and Graduation Data

 |NUMBER OF ENROLLED STUDENTS|

 |Fall 2020 (Census: September)||39|